mobidic/MobiBedAnnotator/README.md

 # MobiBedAnnotator
 This script will annotate a BED file with refSeq NM and exons positions

-MobiBedAnnotator.sh: script to annotate a BED file for NGS experiments.
 Requires bedtools to be installed

 ```
 sh MobiBedAnnotator.sh -r /path/to/ROI.bed
 ```